mark-5-9/mark59/README.md

 <p>Release 6.5<br>

   <ul>
-   	<li>Extensive review of source code using AI (via Copilot),focusing on future-proofing source code scans by
+   	<li>Extensive review of source code using AI (via Copilot), focusing on future-proofing source code scans by
    	fixing issues AI rated as critical or serious, includes security problems (weak encryption, sql injection), improving documentation, improving error messaging, adding more JUnit tests, and implementing multiple coding solutions AI considered preferable.</li>
  	<li>Trends UI : (Bug) Fix Event and Graph Mapping Admin pages, had incorrect HTTP Mappings in the previous release</li>
  	<li>Trends UI : (Bug) Transaction names with commas did not work properly.
 Commas are now replaced with a dash.</li>
  	<li>Playwright Scripting : Several new options have been made available : PLAYWRIGHT_IGNORE_HTTPS_ERRORS,
  	PLAYWRIGHT_GEOLOCATION, PLAYWRIGHT_EXTRA_HTTP_HEADERS, PLAYWRIGHT_HTTP_CREDENTIALS, PLAYWRIGHT_BYPASS_CSP, PLAYWRIGHT_LOCALE,
- 	PLAYWRIGHT_OFFLINE, PLAYWRIGHT_STORAGE_STATE (these are generally the Playwright BrowserContextOPtons that can be entered as strings (such as on the JMeter Java Request paramenters panel).
+ 	PLAYWRIGHT_OFFLINE, PLAYWRIGHT_STORAGE_STATE (these are generally the Playwright BrowserContextOptions that can be entered as strings (such as on the JMeter Java Request parameters panel).
 See JavaDocs for details.
  	</li>
  	<li>Dependencies Updated: poi to 5.5.1, spring-boot to 4.0.3, selenium to 4.40.0 (chrome v144), playwright to 1.57.0</li>
   </ul>